Cass. 3rd civ., June 19, 2025, no. 23-19.292 FS-B and no. 23-17.604 FS-B

 The text, written in the plural, gave rise to doubts: should we consider that the exception applied only to sales of buildings comprising several commercial premises?

-The High Court answers in the negative, adopting an extensive reading of the exception.
-Thus, the whole sale of a building – including when it comprises only a single business premises – remains excluded from the scope of the tenant’s preferential right.
+The French Supreme Court’s answer is in the negative, adopting a broad interpretation of the exception.
+As a result, the overall transfer of a building – even when it comprises a single business premises – remains excluded from the scope of the tenant’s preferential right.

 The ruling of June 19, 2025 puts an end to any uncertainty: from now on, no purge is required in the case of a global sale of a building including a single commercial premises.